MasonLu22/pointcloud-feasibility-pipelines/README.md

 # 3D Point Cloud Manufacturing Feasibility App

 This repository contains a Streamlit app for the ISE 5334 point-cloud assignment.
 The app is designed to support the Question 4 workflow by building a broader computation pipeline system for manufacturing feasibility classification from 3D point cloud `.ply` files.
+Note that most of this assignment was implemented by AI tools (ChatGPT).

  \\\\